 Gerald Swinney's wife Edith is a termagant who won't give him a divorce, so he devises a scheme to get rid of her.
 He makes everyone believe that he might commit suicide, then puts rats in the kitchen.
 When Edith buys rat poison, Gerald gives her a note that sounds suicidal, entrapping her into trying to poison him.
 She reports his death, but the police are surprised to find him sleeping in bed.
 When Edith is sentenced to five years for attempted murder, Gerald visits Rosie, a sex kitten that was part of his scheme, and they make a date.
 Unfortunately, Gerald is apprehended before he can make the date by the lonely woman who sold him the rats.
 Written by

 Lewis O. Amack

 Filmed using the 'Leave it to Beaver' house on Colonial Street, Universal Studios.
 The matching interiors were also used, except the kitchen island was turned 90 degrees.
 See more

 The newspaper account of the crime lists Bob Newhart's address as 206 Locust Avenue.
-But in an earlier scene when he returns home late from a bar, the house numbers by the door say "1326."
+But in an earlier scene when he returns home late from a bar, the house number by the door reads "1326."
 See more